Bryan Rust: Back-to-back Stanley Cup runs

 During the Penguins' first round series against the Columbus Blue Jackets, Rust joined Malkin and Phil Kessel as linemates on their second line.
 While playing alongside the two veterans, Rust had recorded three goals on seven shots as the Penguins led the series 3–0.
-On April 20, Rust scored two pivotal goals, including the game-winner, in Game 5 to lift the Penguins to a series win.
+On April 20, Rust scored two pivotal goals, including the game-winner, in game five to lift the Penguins to a series win.
 Rust continued to score important goals as the Penguins eliminated the Washington Capitals in their second round series.
-He scored the game-winning goal in Game 7 to earn the nickname "Mr. Elimination" by Penguins fans and hockey pundits.
-His momentum would stall during the Penguins Eastern Conference Final series against the Ottawa Senators after he was injured by defenceman Dion Phaneuf in Game 2.
-He missed two games to recover before returning to the Penguins lineup for Game 5.
+He scored the game-winning goal in game seven to earn the nickname "Mr. Elimination" by Penguins fans and hockey pundits.
+His momentum would stall during the Penguins Eastern Conference Final series against the Ottawa Senators after he was injured by defenceman Dion Phaneuf in game two.
+He missed two games to recover before returning to the Penguins lineup for game five.
 As teammates Conor Sheary and Patric Hörnqvist were out due to an injury, Rust joined Nick Bonino and Carter Rowney on the third line.
 Rust scored in his return to give the Penguins a 3–2 series lead, and lead them to an eventual series win.
-While Rust finished the series strong, he struggled during the 2017 Stanley Cup Finals against the Nashville Predators.
-In Game 4, he earned the opportunity to play with Crosby and Jake Guentzel, but had accumulated only one assist and three shots on goal in four games.
-His first goal of the series came in Game 5 as he helped give the Penguins a 6–0 shutout and force a Game 6 and push the Predators to elimination.
+While Rust finished the series strong, he struggled during the 2017 Stanley Cup Final against the Nashville Predators.
+In game four, he earned the opportunity to play with Crosby and Jake Guentzel, but had accumulated only one assist and three shots on goal in four games.
+His first goal of the series came in game five as he helped give the Penguins a 6–0 shutout and force a game six and push the Predators to elimination.
 The Penguins would go on to win their second Stanley Cup in as many years the following game.